pine64/website/content/documentation/PinePhone/Software.md

   - /wiki/PinePhone_Software_Releases
 ---

-This page contains a list of all available releases and tools for the [PinePhone](/documentation/PinePhone) in alphabetical order.
+The following page provides a comprehensive and alphabetically organized list of available releases and tools for the [PinePhone](/documentation/PinePhone).
+For guidance on installing the operating systems, please refer to the [Installation instructions](/documentation/PinePhone/Installation/).

 {{< admonition type="note" >}}
  Some releases may not have a good setup for the backlight at low brightness.
 If configured too low, the backlight shuts down completely, but the screen is still displayed and usable in bright front-light.
 {{< /admonition >}}

-See [Installation instructions](/documentation/PinePhone/Installation/) on how to install the operating systems.

 ## Software Releases